Last updated JANUARY 2016 | Download

 How long does it take to receive an ITIN?

 Outside of peak processing times (between January and April), it should take up to six weeks for an applicant to receive his or her ITIN.
 However, because most ITIN applications must be filed with tax returns, they are typically filed during peak processing times.
 As a result, it can take 8 to 10 weeks to receive an ITIN.
 Any original documents or certified copies submitted in support of an ITIN application will be returned within 65 days.
+People who do not receive their original and certified documents within 65 days of mailing them to the IRS may call 1-800-908-9982 to check on their documents’ whereabouts.

 After the ITIN application has been approved, the IRS will process the tax return within 6 to 8 weeks.